Kanak people: Art festivals

-In 1971 the women's association, Smiling Melanesian Village Women's Groups was formed and advocated the idea of a cultural festival to promote Kanak arts.
+In 1971 the women's association, Smiling Melanesian Village Women's Groups(Mouvement pour un Souriant Village Melanesian) was formed and advocated the idea of a cultural festival to promote Kanak arts.
 As a result of this movement the first festival of Melanesian arts, "Melanesia 2000", was held in Nouméa in September 1975, supported by Jean-Marie Tjibaou.

 Kanak arts festivals became popular with two international events held early in the 1990s that created the awareness of Kanak arts.
 The first exhibition of modern-day wood sculptors and painters was held at Ko i Neva, which was also published as contemporary Kanak arts.
 This was followed by a large exhibition of Kanak arts in Paris known as "De Jade et de Nacre – Patrimoine Artistique Kanak (Jade and Mother of Pearl – Kanak Artistic Heritage".

 The Centre Cultural Tjibaou also stages occasional art exhibitions.
 A popular quadrennial event is the Festival of Pacific Arts where the indigenous people of all Pacific nations and people gather to display the Pacific's cultural heritage.